Winipedia/pyrig/docs/drawbacks.md

 # You can't easily change these without breaking pyrig
 ```

+**Will other tools be supported?** Very unlikely. pyrig's value comes from its opinions—supporting multiple tools would defeat the purpose.
+However, pyrig **will** switch tools when superior alternatives emerge (e.g., we switched from poetry to uv because uv is 10-100x faster and more reliable).

 ### Why It's Necessary

 Forcing specific tools is core to pyrig's philosophy: